-Sec.
-28. Charges of oppression or official misconduct, when presented by any citizen of the said city and county, against any Police Captain or officer, and verified on oath, setting forth the specific acts complained of shall be received and attentively considered and determined by the Police Judge, President of the Board of Supervisors and Chief of Police, giving to the accused due notice, and an impartial hearing in defense.
-The Chief of Police, Police Judge, and all other officers now acting or hereafter to be elected or appointed under the provisions of this Act, may be accused, tried and removed from office in the mode prescribed by the laws of this State for the removal of civil officers otherwise than by impeachment.
+SEC.
+28. Charges of oppression or official misconduct, when presented by any citizen of the said city and county, against any Police Captain or Officer, and verified on oath, setting forth the specific acts complained of, shall be received and attentively considered and determined by the Police Judge, President of the Board of Supervisors, and Chief of Police, giving to the accused due notice, and an impartial hearing in defense.
+The Chief of Police, Police Judge, and all other officers, now acting or hereafter to be elected or appointed under the provisions of this Act, may be accused, tried and removed from office, in the mode prescribed by the laws of this State for the removal of civil officers, otherwise than by impeachment appoint, during the pleasure of the Board, the keeper of such prisons.

-Sec.
-29. The Board of Supervisors shall from time to time establish a convenient number of police stations; determine within what districts the Police Officers and Captains shall usually be distributed and employed; designate the prisons to be used for the reception of all persons arrested or convicted and sentenced for public offenses,
+SEC.
+29. The Board of Supervisors shall, from time to time, establish a convenient number of Police Stations; determine within what districts the Police Officers and Captains shall usually be distributed and employed; designate the prisons to be used for the reception of all persons arrested or convicted and sentenced for public offenses, in cases not provided for by law; [and]